Mining Your Own Business: How The Cost of Mining Gold Affects Your Retirement Portfolio

 There are many reasons to invest in Gold.
 You’ve probably bought gold because it serves as a great hedge against inflation, powerful retirement investment or volatility dampener in your IRA.
 Maybe also, because you realize it will be almost impossible for governments to escape the consequences of all the debt they’ve amassed.
 You may also hold gold because you have little faith that politicians will be able to create a realistic strategy to avoid the myriad of monetary, fiscal or economic crises that may arise.
 Gold serves as a safe haven for millions of investors across the globe.

 All of these are valid reasons to hold gold in your portfolio at this time.
 If you hold physical gold, you surely want to keep an eye on the price of gold.
-One factor that you could overlook when considering an investment in gold, may serve as the driving force for gold prices in the near future: the cost of mining.
+The price of gold can be affected by a wide variety of factors, including monetary policies, wars, inflation, and more.
+One factor that you could overlook when considering an investment in gold, however, may serve as the driving force for gold prices in the near future: the cost of mining.
 It is important to understand how the cost of mining affects the price of gold.

 Major players in worldwide gold mining include China, South Africa, the United States, Australia, the Russian Federation and Peru.
 The world’s gold production affects the price of gold.
 As the price of gold nears its cost of production, the profitability of mining gold shrinks.
 The average industry cost of production is $1,200 per ounce, according to The World Gold Council, which cited recent Thomson Reuters data.About 30 percent of the gold mining industry becomes unprofitable if prices fall below $1200, the council estimates.
 When gold dips below that threshold for a sustained period, gold mining companies face serious problems.

 MINING INDUSTRY ADJUSTMENTS